pmem/pmem.github.io/content/rpma/_index.md

 The **Remote Persistent Memory Access (RPMA)** (librpma) is a C library to simplify accessing persistent memory on remote hosts over **Remote Direct Memory Access (RDMA)**.

-The source code of the library is available [here](https://github.com/pmem/rpma).
+The source code of the library is available at [https://github.com/pmem/rpma](https://github.com/pmem/rpma).

 The documentation is available for: